TheOdinProject/curriculum/ruby/computer_science/common_data_structures_algorithms.md

 * What's the difference between a stack and a queue?
 * What is a stack useful for?
 * What is a queue useful for?
-* What's the best way to implement stacks and queues in Ruby (hint: think simple)?
+* What's the best way to implement stacks and queues in Ruby?
 * Why bother having many different search algorithms?
 * What is breadth-first-search (BFS)?
 * What is depth-first-search (DFS)?